metaplex-foundation/docs/docs/programs/token-metadata/instructions.md

 ![](./assets/Token-Metadata-Instruction-Update-Primary-Sale-Flag.png)

 This instruction flips the `Primary Sale Happened` flag to `True`, indicating that the first sale has happened.
-Note that this field is [indicative](/programs/understanding-programs#indicative-fields) and typically used by marketplaces to calculate royalties.
+Note that this field is [indicative](/programs/understanding-programs#indicative-fields) and is typically used by marketplaces to calculate royalties.

 </ProgramInstruction>